 Some of humankind’s highest forms of expression have been inspired by religion.
 The pyramids in Egypt, the Parthenon in Greece, the Taj Mahal in India, and so many other architectural wonders were built as religious monuments.
 What’s more, Bach’s compositions were written as religious hymns.
 And Michelangelo’s masterpieces depict religious scenes.
 Centuries later, these masterpieces continue to be sources of awe and inspiration, not just for believers but for all of humanity, adding richness and meaning to the world at large.

 One of religion’s most important functions is that it acts as social glue.
 Religious beliefs provide a sense of shared meaning to many people.
 Moreover, religious rituals bring people together, allowing them to socialize, forget about their problems to a certain degree, and feel part of something greater than themselves.
 Anthropological studies show that participation in religious events increases group bonding and promotes prosocial behaviors.
 Through this ability to promote cooperation, religion has been instrumental in holding human societies together and has contributed to the rise of human civilization.

 Religion promotes prejudice

-While religion may foster prosocial behavior, it is only towards other members of the same religious group.
-At the same time, it also promotes prejudice and suspicion towards outsiders.
+While religion may foster prosocial behavior, it tends to be towards other members of the same religious group.
+At the same time, it has been known to promote prejudice and suspicion towards outsiders.
 Martin Luther, credited as the founder of Protestantism, called for the extermination of the Jewish people because of their religious beliefs, a view that has been shared by many Christians and Muslims for centuries.

-By cultivating arbitrary moral standards, religion often leads to the discrimination or scapegoating of large parts of the population.
+By cultivating arbitrary moral standards, religion has often led to the discrimination or scapegoating of large parts of the population.
 This is why, in many countries, women are treated as second-class citizens, homosexuals fear for their lives, and atheists face widespread prejudice.

 Religion often leads to atrocities